 - Continue the conversation to better facilitate a sale

-According to our five solar sales experts, here are the most valuable things to consider when a customer would like to seek additional information before purchasing a solar energy system.
+According to our solar sales experts, here are the most important things to consider when a customer wants to seek additional information before purchasing a solar energy system.

-Empathy is the most important aspect of a successful solar sale.
-As many sales reps can surely relate, every panelist in the Solar Objections Throwdown mentioned the value of empathy in working with a customer to find the best possible solution.
+As many sales reps can surely relate, our panelists from the Solar Objections Throwdown events frequently mention the value of empathy in working with a customer to find the best possible solution

 By putting yourself in the shoes of the homeowner, it’s easier to understand how they may feel when speaking with a salesperson.
-And with an honest amount of empathetic communication, company representatives can more easily address customer objections, build trust, and earn more sales and referrals.
+With honest, empathetic communication, company reps can more easily address customer objections, build trust, and earn more sales and referrals.